ESG data

 • 3 Source: Ministry of Health, Labour and Welfare, “Survey of Occupational Accident Trends (Calendar Year)”

-• 5 Total number of working days lost ÷ total number of actual working hours x 1,000
+• 4 Total working days lost/total actual working hours x 1,000

 The Health of Employees